lx-s/WinMute/README.md

 Whenever you lock your screen from now on or the screensaver starts, WinMute will automatically mute your windows volume, and unmute it right away when you come back to your pc.
 If you want to disable this behaviour temporary, right-click on the taskbar notification icon and uncheck the menu item `Mute on Workstationlock` / `Mute on Screensaver start`.

-### Known Issues ###
-Screensaver detection does not work perfectly at the present time.
-This is because to detect the screensaver start, a process has to register a global hook into each application since only the active window gets notified of the screensaver starting.

-WinMute uses a 64bit (or 32bit DLL, depending on which version you downloaded), and can only inject its ScreensaverNotify.dll into processes with the same bitness.

-Because of this (windows-)limititation, WinMute gets only notified when the active foreground windows' process matches the DLLs bitness.

-**tl;dr**: If you use WinMute with 64-bit or 32-bit then screensaver detection only works, when the active program is also a 64-bit or 32-bit program.